tichzvidzayi/FlipCardMemoryGame/README.md

 * The game uses the browser's local storage to store the state of the game.
   A user should be able to access the previous state after a refresh or closing of the browser.
-Given that the localstorage is still available.
+Given that the local storage is still available.